North Korea says it's still willing to meet after Trump cancels summit

-Seoul, South Korea (CNN)North Korea says US President Donald Trump's decision to cancel next month's summit with leader Kim Jong Un runs counter to the global community's wishes for peace on the Korean Peninsula.
+Seoul, South Korea (CNN)North Korea says Kim Jong Un is still willing to meet Donald Trump "at any time and in any way," after the US President abruptly canceled what would have been a historic summit between the two leaders scheduled for June.

-Kim Kye Gwan, a top official at North Korea's Foreign Ministry, said Pyongyang was still willing to meet with the US, in comments published Friday by the country's state-run media KCNA.
+Kim Kye Gwan, a top official at North Korea's Foreign Ministry, said in comments published Friday by the country's state-run media KCNA that Trump's decision runs counter to the global community's wishes for peace on the Korean Peninsula.

 "We reiterate to the US that we are willing to sit face to face at any time and in any way," said Kim, who has negotiated with US counterparts for years.